OpenVAS vs. Nessus - A Comprehensive Analysis

 Software Vendor & Package Coverage

 Another area where it is useful to understand the major differences between the two scanning engines is CVE coverage in different types of software.
-It’s all well and good checking for thousands of critical CVEs, but are they appropriate for the type of software my organisation uses?
+It’s all well and good checking for thousands of critical CVEs, but are they appropriate for the type of software my organization uses?

 We can use the Common Platform Enumeration (CPE) information within each CVE to determine which software and software versions are affected by that CVE.